9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 In addition to the `ghci` interpreter, the GHC distribution includes a compiler, `ghc`, that generates native code.
-If you are already familiar with a command line compiler such as `gcc` or `cl` (the C++ compiler component of Microsoft\'s Visual Studio), you\'ll immediately be at home with `ghc`.
+If you are already familiar with a command line compiler such as `gcc` or `cl` (the C++ compiler component of Microsoft's Visual Studio), you'll immediately be at home with `ghc`.

 To compile a source file, we first open a terminal or command prompt